nbyouri/blog/_posts/2014-06-28-pkgsrcCon.md

 ## Drinks

-Calum and I had drinks with Sevan, @jaap, @schmonz, @wiedi, we talked for hours about making the world a better place and how projects like NetBSD and pkgsrc were impacting our lives.
+Calum and I had drinks with Sevan, @jaap, @schmonz, @wiedi, we talked for hours about making the world a better place and how projects like NetBSD and pkgsrc was impacting our lives.